microsoft/xbox-live-developer-tools/docs/Get-XblSandbox.md

 ```

 ## DESCRIPTION
-The Get-XblSandbox cmdlet let you get the sandbox for current machine or a remote xbox console.
+The Get-XblSandbox cmdlet lets you get the sandbox for current machine or a remote Xbox console.

 ## EXAMPLES